 Do you have a completed and polished Hollywood screenplay but no idea how to get it into the right hands?
 Let’s talk about all the different ways that you can market your screenplay.

 So the first way is kind of not really in vogue anymore.
 This is kind of the old days and that is a query letter or a query email.
 This is where you would solicit a production company, or an agent or manager, and basically just ask them to read your screenplay.
+You need to learn how to sell your screenplay without an agent – don’t make the usual mistakes!

 Don’t ever send your scripts unsolicited to any company or manager.
 Don’t stick it in an envelope and don’t drop it off – they won’t take it.
 Now this really doesn’t work.
 They kind of ignore those everyone.